The End? All things new

 beast_Rev17

 In John’s day this clearly pointed to Rome, the ancient city surrounded by seven mountains from which the empire was ruled (17:9; 18).
-But Rome was not the first or the last city to be named Babylon (17:9-10): the Old Testament prophets also referred to Nineveh, Tyre, and Greece as “Babylon”. ) Original Babylon was named after Babel (Genesis 11:4), the first city who revolted against God’s rule.
-Afterwards, Babylon has become synonymous throughout the Scriptures with humanity’s claim for self-rule, self-sufficiency and self-seeking.
-This is an extension from mankind’s original sin in the Garden – succumbing to the temptation to decide what is good and right so that I may satisfy my needs all by myself.
+But Rome was not the first or the last city to be named Babylon (17:9-10): the Old Testament prophets also referred to Nineveh, Tyre, and Greece as “Babylon”. ) Original Babylon was named after Babel (Genesis 11:4), the first city that revolted against God’s rule.
+Afterwards, Babylon became synonymous throughout the Scriptures with humanity’s claim for self-rule, self-sufficiency, and self-seeking.
+This is an extension of mankind’s original sin in the Garden – succumbing to the temptation to decide what is good and right so that I may satisfy my needs all by myself.
 As such, Babylon represents all of mankind who choose to live in sin, to live apart from God and his rule.

 Why then the name Babylon the “Mother of all harlots” (17:5)?
 Scripturally, spiritual idolatry is likened to sexual immorality in that every single man and woman is created by God: “from him and through him and for him are all things” (Romans 11:36; refer Hosea; Ezekiel 16; Isaiah 3).
 Each person belongs to God, as a husband or wife belongs to his/her spouse.
 Therefore, denying him and living as though we do not belong to another to live for our own pleasures is the spiritual equivalent of sexual infidelity in a marriage.
 And this is the seductive heresy of Babylon: “I belong to no-one; I will decide what is right and wrong and give answer to no-one.
 I am my own master!”